 (found in a German health food magazine and translated by © 2008 Healing Teeth Naturally)

-Toothache often is due to tensions triggered by continuous stress which can become particularly intense when one has been "clenching/gritting one's teeth" well into the night.
-In this case, the jaws press upon each other continuously with up to 400 g of pressure (a phenomenon which when happening in one's sleep is referred to as bruxism).
-Advice: eat your supper in as relaxed a mood as possible - and when the boss throws another tantrum, chew gum (or become self-employed!).1
+Toothache often is due to tensions triggered by continuous stress.
+This kind of toothache can become particularly intense when one has been "clenching/gritting one's teeth" well into the night, with the jaws pressing upon each other continuously with up to 400 g of pressure (a phenomenon which when happening in one's sleep is referred to as bruxism).

 Stress lowers the effectiveness of one's immune defenses

-My friend Gary has a bridge covering a root-canalled front tooth (i.e. filled with mercury amalgam).
-When he is under stress, he tends to get a serious toothache in this place which eventually gets resolved by the formation of an abscess.
-As a dentist explained (and for once, this dentist was right in my opinion), since the root-canaled tooth is "dead", the body will attempt to gradually decompose the dead material it is made of (i.e. tries to get rid of) via bacterial lysis.
-This process is normally held in check by a healthy immune system, which under stress, however, will be less effective, allowing the slumbering "subacute" infection to flare up.2
+As a dentist explained (and I agree on this point), since the root-canaled tooth is "dead", the body will attempt to gradually decompose the dead material it is made of (i.e. tries to get rid of it) via bacterial lysis.
+This process is normally held in check by a healthy immune system, which under stress, however, will be less effective, allowing the slumbering "subacute" infection to flare up.[2]

 Conversely, stress reduction (induced by meditation) has been shown to benefit teeth and gums via the triggering of beneficial salivary changes.